ovatimee/Ecommerce-Store/README.md

 ## **Pendant-Light-Product-Page**

-This is the frontend for a fully reponsive modern online store I'm rebuilding this store with PERN Stack(PostgreSQL, EspressJS React and Node) , This repo will be updated soon.
+This is the frontend for a fully reponsive modern online store (No Frameworks) I'm rebuilding this store with PERN Stack(PostgreSQL, EspressJS React and Node) , This repo will be updated soon.
 For now you can checkout the live site from the link above